craftercms/docs/source/reference/modules/deployer/index.rst

 .. _deployer-multiple-search-cluster:

-""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""
-Multiple Search Clusters
+Multiple Search Engines or Search Engine Clusters
-""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""
+There may be cases where an enterprise needs to run multiple search engines or search engine clusters that carry the same data for extra redundancy beyond regular clustering.
 The following allows you to configure a target with multiple search clusters.
-In the configuration below, all read operations will be performed on one search cluster but write operations will be performed on multiple search clusters:
+In the configuration below, all read operations will be performed against one search cluster but write operations will be performed against all search clusters:

 .. code-block:: yaml
   :linenos: